muratk5n/thirdwave/en/README.md

 ---

+IOW MD can scale both ways; either through seperate name groups / blocks, or internally for each block adding extra hardware.

+Twitter, Facebook can only scale internally, which makes them monolithic, architecturally fragile.

+---

+BTW when ppl speak of "adding Mastadon servers" they usually mean a new name, a new URL.
+But technically speaking that name, that access point could also be scaled internally by adding "more physical server machines", same way `netflix.com` can be scaled behind the scenes, user is rerouted to a cluster of machines in the background.

+---

 "@Polychrome@poly.cybre.city The bit about a lawyer being stopped from entering a music hall in the US because its facial recognition system picked up that she's part of a law company that's suing them is even